harshita2201301024/obsidian/data/Others/Birthday/Untitled.md

 Shippuuuu my beautiful wife
-you know that i love you more than mys
+you know that i love you more than myself. it all started from 16th July 2021, when I first texted you to file ITR